shichiro-nakahara/docs/docs/spec/notes_and_nullifiers.md

 (The generator indexing is just for illustration.
 Consult the code.)

-### Claim note

-Claim notes are created to document the amount a user deposited in the first stage of a defi interaction.
-Whatever the output token values of the defi interaction, the data in the claim note will allow the correct share to be apportioned to the user.
-See the [claim circuit doc](./claim_circuit.md) for more details.

-Consists of the following:

-- `deposit_value`: The value that the user deposited in the first stage of their defi interaction.
-- `bridge_call_data`: Contains an encoding of the bridge being interacted with.
-- `value_note_partial_commitment`: See the above 'value note' section.
-- `input_nullifier`: In order to create a claim note, a value note must be nullified as part of the 'defi deposit' join-split transaction.
-We include that `input_nullifier` here to ensure the claim commitment is unique (which, in turn, will ensure this note's nullifier will be unique).
-- `defi_interaction_nonce`: A unique identifier for a particular defi interaction that took place.
-This is assigned by the RollupProcessor.sol contract, and emitted as an event.
-- `fee`: The fee to be paid to the rollup processor, specified as part of the defi deposit join-split tx.
-Half gets paid to process the defi deposit tx, and half to process the later claim tx.

-**partial commitment**

-- `pedersen::compress(deposit_value, bridge_call_data, value_note_partial_commitment, input_nullifier)`
-  - Pedersen GeneratorIndex: `CLAIM_NOTE_PARTIAL_COMMITMENT`
-  - `bridge_call_data` can be zero.

-**complete commitment**

-- `pedersen::compress(claim_note_partial_commitment, defi_interaction_nonce, fee)`
-  - Pedersen GeneratorIndex: `CLAIM_NOTE_COMMITMENT`
-  - `fee` and `defi_interaction_nonce` could be zero.

-### Defi Interaction note

-A defi interaction note records the details of a particular defi interaction.
-It records the total deposited by all users and the totals output by the defi bridge.
-These totals get apportioned to each user based on the contents of each user's claim note.

-Consists of the following:

-- `bridge_call_data`: Contains an encoding of the bridge that was interacted with.
-- `total_input_value`: The total deposited to the bridge by all users who took part in this defi interaction.
-- `total_output_value_a`: The sum returned by the defi bridge denominated in 'token A'.
-(The details of 'token A' are contained in the `bridge_call_data`).
-- `total_output_value_b`: The sum returned by the defi bridge denominated in 'token B'.
-(The details of 'token B' are contained in the `bridge_call_data`).
-- `interaction_nonce`: (a.k.a. defi interaction nonce) A unique identifier for a particular defi interaction that took place.
-This is assigned by the RollupProcessor.sol contract, and emitted as an event.
-- `interaction_result`: true/false - was the L1 transaction a success?

-**commitment**

-- `pedersen::compress(bridge_call_data, total_input_value, total_output_value_a, total_output_value_b, interaction_nonce, interaction_result)`
-  - Pedersen GeneratorIndex: `DEFI_INTERACTION_NOTE_COMMITMENT`

 # Note encryption and decryption

 Details on this are found [here](https://hackmd.io/@aztec-network/BJKHah_4d)